 To have a safe, accessible home is the foundation for a solid retirement plan.
 If you need assistance with activities of daily living, you can bring in caregivers for much less than you would pay in a facility for the same care.
 And you get the benefit of being in the comfortable environment of your own home.

-In order to kick off the New Year and encourage everyone to get a home assessment I will be offering home assessments for half price throughout the month of January.
+In order to kick off the New Year and encourage everyone to get a home assessment, I will be offering home assessments for half price throughout the month of January.

-These comprehensive assessments provide assessment of your entire home in four key areas of concern.
-These areas are balance, fall prevention, safety, and wheelchair accessibility.
+These comprehensive assessments provide an assessment of your entire home in four key areas of concern.
+These areas are a balance, fall prevention, safety, and wheelchair accessibility.
 I will provide you the advantage of my 30 years of experience in the construction industry as well as the knowledge gained through my certification as a Certified Aging in Place Specialist (CAPS), Certified Environmental Access Consultant (CEAC), and Certified Graduate Remodeler (CGR) as well as my Executive Certificate in Home Modification.
 Provided with the assessment will be a list of recommendations as well as the cost to perform the modifications.

 This complete assessment which normally costs $450 will be available during the month of January for only $225.
 When you consider that the assessment and subsequent modifications could very well prevent a fall or other serious injury, the cost is negligible.
 When you further consider that the cost of the assessment is credited toward the modifications and that half of the cost of the modifications may be credited back to you under the Livable Homes Tax Credit (more on this next month) I can’t understand why everyone wouldn’t want to get the assessment done.
-For more information please call us at 540-384-2064.